 The software world runs on scalability.
 And, Apache Cassandra is a highly scalable, no SQL, open-source framework.

-Open sourced in 2008 by Facebook, Apache Cassandra provides certain advantages that no other relational database or SQL can give.
+Open-sourced in 2008 by Facebook, Apache Cassandra provides certain advantages that no other relational database or SQL can give.
 Some of these advantages are –

-– HIGHLY ELASTIC: Its unique decentralized architecture makes adding new nodes easy, thus, enables it to handle large amount of data across channels.
+– HIGHLY ELASTIC: Its unique decentralized architecture makes adding new nodes easy, thus, enables it to handle a large amount of data across channels.

 – LINEAR SCALABILITY: Scaling is easier and simpler as no single node is interdependent on each other, and adding a new node can help you scale as much as you would like.